 Add and rearrange multiple fills, strokes, shadows and inner shadows.
 Click and drag the style up or down to reorder it.
 The easiest way to remove a style is to drag it outside the Inspector.
 Another option is to right-click to show the option menu, then click Delete.

 From solid colors to different types of gradients, there are many different fills you can add to your layers.
-To switch between them, click the dill color icon and choose one of the top three icons.
+To switch between them, click the fill color icon and choose one of the top three icons.
 Each fill has opacity control on the right of the fill color.

 You can apply stroke to all layers.
 Shape layers can have multiple strokes with various colors, weights, and positions.